hmrserver/CTFd-theme-pixo/README.md

 # Pixo Theme
-Pixo is a Retro Styled Theme for CTFd which consists of numerous features like OLD CRT like flicker, Old school fonts which give the theme a 90s look.
+Pixo is a Retro Styled Theme for CTFd which consists of numerous features like OLD CRT like flicker, Old school fonts and notification sound which gives the theme a 90s look.

 Compatible with CTFd **Version 3.3.0**